 After his first few months at the Old Soldier’s Home, Dad’s health gradually deteriorated.
-The phone rang more and more frequently with urgent requests from the staff doctors to come over and take him to Walter Reed Army Medical.
-Eventually we moved him from independent living to the moderate care building.
+My phone rang more and more frequently with urgent requests from the staff doctors to come over and take him to Walter Reed Army Medical.
+Eventually we moved him from independent living to the moderate care building on the campus.

 In February of 2005, a call came in from one of the doctors asking me to come get Dad and take him to see a specialist at Washington Hospital Center.
 His kidneys were beginning to fail, and he needed to see a nephrologist.